crhntr/crhntr/README.md

 - Gopher (Go developer) since 2015.
   - At work, I support a few components, written in Go, for Tanzu Application Service.
   - I like playing with Go in the browser using WebAssembly.
-  - One of my most controversial Go opinions is I wish the Go generics syntax used parens instead of brackets.
-"Type parameters" are parameters and a syntax representing this idea would have been elegant.
-- Occationally, I volunteer for [Black Girls Code](https://www.blackgirlscode.com/).
+- I've volunteer for [Black Girls Code](https://www.blackgirlscode.com/).
 If you want to empower the next generation of technologists, check this organization out.
 - We may have met at KubeCon 2019.
 I spent most of my time at the Pivotal booth or in the release engineering track (and at the tea/snack tables).

 ### Work at [VMWare](https://www.vmware.com)   (2020-01 to present)